-When you arrive at a new place how do you like to explore it?
+So how do you like to explore a place?
+When you arrive at a new place how do you really wish to explore it if you were given a free hand?
 I know that will depend on the city, its size and many other things.
 Still there is a particular way in which we like to explore places.
 I have listed 5 of my favorites.

 Cars at Gulmarg, Kashmir, India